fliptanedo/flip-paper-template/README.md

 # flip-paper-template
 A LaTeX paper template that I use for papers and notes.

+**Note**: This version is now no longer updated.
+Please refer to the [new repository](https://github.com/fliptanedo/flip-paper-template-2021).

 By Flip Tanedo (flip.tanedo@ucr.edu)

 Uses Jacques Distler's `utcaps.bst` and AAS TeX's `aas_macros.sty`, included in this repository.
 Place figures in the `\figures` directory.